 Winning in the future battlespace

-Developing advanced technologies to dominate coming conflicts
+Developing the advanced technologies needed to win coming conflicts

 Jammers scramble communications.
 Cyber attackers sow confusion.
 Waves of hypersonic drones threaten a carrier group on the open sea.